Area Forecast Discussion

 Grenville Out 10 Nm-Coastal Waters From Point Grenville To

-To 60 Nm-Coastal Waters From Point
+Cape Shoalwater 10 To 60 Nm-Coastal Waters From Point

 Gale Warning until 11 PM PDT this evening for Central U.S.

-Waters Strait Of Juan De Fuca-West Entrance U.S. Waters
+Waters Strait Of Juan De Fuca-East Entrance U.S. Waters

 Strait Of Juan De Fuca.